photoprism/photoprism/CONTRIBUTING.md

 Think of Open Source development as free training with a visible outcome.
-Exploring new technologies is easier than in traditional enterprise environments, where risk tends to be avoided and developers often struggle to maintain decades-old code full of technical debt.
+Exploring new technologies is easier than in traditional enterprise environments, where risk tends to be avoided and developers often struggle to maintain decades-old code loaded with technical debt.

 We welcome contributions of any kind, including bug reports, testing, writing documentation, tutorials, blog posts, and pull requests.